Historian, Mathematician, Digital Humanist, Writer

 1. Intro to DH Short Course

 To begin with, the Introduction to Digital Humanities short course was based on was that I was running over six weeks for faculty and graduate students.
 When I stepped into my role as Digital Scholarship Coordinator, our Dean of the Library, Kevin Mulroy, asked if I might tailor that for our librarians.
 I thought that was a great idea, so I shrunk it down to five weeks, so we could fit it in before the winter break and really begin to expand our knowledge and skill at the Library.
-All of the materials from the course are available online at http://dhatccl101.com.

 This short course was especially for our teaching librarians in the Research, Teaching, and Learning Services division, which is where I was situated.
 Not only did our librarians from that division attend the short course, but we ended up with about a quarter of the library staff, not just librarians, but the entire staff, go through the course.
 Many of the members of our library leadership team joined as well, so so those conversations were very rich.
 I’ll talk about the topics first and then step back to the learning objectives.